Useful information on the topic of coins in Switzerland is available on this page.

 The 5-franc coins of the years 1985 to 1993 were minted with sunk relief type around the edges.
 In 1994, in reaction to a rise in counterfeits, it was decided to replace all 5-franc coins with sunk relief type around the edges by regular relief type.

-The 5-franc coins with sunk relief type around the edges were recalled as per 1 January 2004.
-The Swiss National Bank continues to exchange them at face value.
+The 5-franc pieces with sunk relief type around the edges were withdrawn from circulation on 1 January 2004.
+The SNB continues to exchange them at full nominal value.

 20-centime coins